 For more information

 You don’t have to live with the pain and heavy bleeding caused by fibroids.
-Norton Women’s Pavilion offers a variety of treatment options to get you back to living life pain free.
+Norton Women’s Care offers a variety of treatment options to get you back to living life pain free.
 Talk with your OB/GYN about treatment options that may be right for you.
 If you do not have an OB/GYN, call Norton Healthcare’s free physician referral service at (502) 629-1234.